carmelag/graphql-cursor-pagination/README.md

 __?offset=10&limit=20__

 The GraphQL API returns 20 data items after the 10th item.
-In the following call parameters offset and limit will change in this way:
+In the following call parameters offset and limit changes in this way:
 __?offset=30&limit=20__.
 The `new offset` is equal to `previous offset (10) + limit value (20)` The *final page* is reached when the offset value exceeds the total count of data items.